bipinKrishnan/ml-recipe-book/_ner_chapter.md

  'overall_accuracy': 0.8333333333333334}
 ```

-Of the above outputs, we will only take into account the ```overall_accuracy``` and print it after each epoch to measure the performance of our model on the validation set.
+From the above outputs, we will take the ```overall_accuracy``` and print it after each epoch to measure the performance of our model on validation set.

-We need to the predictions and labels in string format to calculate the overall accuracy, so lets write a function to convert them from numbers to string format.
+Since seqeval require the predictions and labels to be in string format, lets write a function to convert them from numbers to string format.

 ```python
 def process_preds_and_labels(preds, targets):